partiql/partiql-docs/RFCs/0035-partiql-window-function.md

        -- rest of clauses i.e, FROM, WINDOWED, etc are skipped.
 ```

+Notice that SQL’s `OVER` clause and `WINDOW` clause are more expressive than what has been mentioned above; for example, it may support an additional optional `frame` sub-clause and define a peer group implicitly.
+In this RFC, we focus on the **partition** defined by the `OVER` clause and `PARTITION BY` and `ORDER BY` sub-clauses.

-The PartiQL expression $wf'_i$ and the core PartiQL `WINDOWED` Clause, together explains the semantics of SQL's window function.
+The PartiQL expression $wf'_i$ and the core PartiQL `WINDOWED` Clause, together can explain the semantics of SQL's window function.
 Nevertheless, it is possible that an implementation offer only the SQL style window function without implementing the `WINDOWED` clause and defining a mapping relationship.

 The rewriting approach provided by this RFC creates a one-to-one mapping between a window function and the window specification.
 E.g. if there are two window functions in a query there will be two corresponding representation of the function in logical plan as WINDOWED clauses.
 An implementation MAY choose to optimize the physical execution by concatenating the resulting `WINDOWED` clauses.

-Example 1.4.5: One-to-one mapping between window function and window specification
+Example 3.5: One-to-one mapping between window function and window specification

 ```sql
 SELECT